-It’s that time of year again, where everything geeky, nerdy, and awesome descends on San Diego.
+It’s that time of year again, when everything geeky, nerdy, and awesome descends on San Diego.
 Yes, the pop culture juggernaut that is San Diego Comic-Con is here again.
-Over the years, it’s grown to include movies, TV, and all things entertainment.
+Over the years, it’s grown, of course, to encompas movies, TV, and all things entertainment.

 Though the attention may have shifted some, we still love our comic books.
 And given our focus on family law and fathers’ rights, some of our favorite characters happen to be dads.
 As San Diego Comic-Con ramps up for another year, we thought we’d run through some of the all-time best comic book dads.

 Some are fathers, others are father figures.
 Some are heroes, while others simply give their kids the support they need to become heroes.
 And aren’t most of our dads heroes to us in some shape or form?

 With that in mind, here are the ten best comic book dads.
 “Best” is a relative term.
 Maybe they aren’t always the greatest fathers, but these are the most intriguing, impactful fathers and parental figures.
 And ones we love reading about.

-Thomas Wayne’s biggest defining characteristic is probably that he’s dead.
+Thomas Wayne’s biggest defining characteristic is that he’s dead.
 But in his absence, he has a heavy impact on Gotham City.
 Witnessing his parents gunned down while protecting him in a seedy ally defines young Bruce Wayne’s life.
 This tragedy spurs him on to don his trademark cowl and become the Batman.